tighten/duster/README.md

 ./vendor/bin/duster init
 ```

-You must run `./vendor/bin/duster init` after installing, or you won't have a local copy of the ECS config file, and Duster won't work.
+You must run `./vendor/bin/duster init` after installing, or you won't have a local copy of the TCS config file, and Duster won't work.

 The `init` command will also optionally add a GitHub action to run Duster's linters.